 You have now wired an

 index view into the URLconf.
-Lets verify it’s
+Verify it’s working with

 $ python manage.py runserver